ReviewETF Logo

 0.8%

 The top holdings are effectively identical.
-The same mega-cap tech stocks dominate both funds.
-Minor weight differences reflect different index methodologies and rebalancing dates, not fundamentally different exposure.
+Same mega-cap tech stocks dominating both funds.
+Minor weight differences just reflect different index methodologies and rebalancing dates.

 Sector